junxit/us-congress-bills-115/metadata.md

 - 2017-12-13 — Introduced in House
 - 2017-12-13 — Introduced in House
 - 2017-12-13 — Referred to the House Committee on Armed Services.
+- 2017-12-14 — Referred to the Subcommittee on Military Personnel.
+- 2017-12-21 — Committee on Armed Services discharged.
+- 2017-12-21 — Committee on Armed Services discharged.
+- 2017-12-21 — Considered by unanimous consent. (consideration: CR H10362)
+- 2017-12-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-12-21 — Mr. Coffman asked unanimous consent to discharge from committee and consider.
+- 2017-12-21 — On passage Passed without objection. (text: CR H10362)
+- 2017-12-21 — Passed/agreed to in House: On passage Passed without objection.(text: CR H10362)
+- 2017-12-21 — Received in the Senate, read twice.